lpietan/GenoMLizer/README.md

 #### splitTrainTest
-Intended to be used after datasetCreator, splitTrainTest performs an 80/20 random split of the dataset.
-80% of the samples for the training set and 20% for a true held-out test set.
-On the training set, ML house keeping corrections and filtering are performed.
-Variables are corrected for variant no calls (NC, '.' genotyopes in the VCF file) and variables are filtered for zero variance.
-The output of this command is the files input_Train.csv and input_Test.csv. splitTrainTest has 3 agruments (order matters).
+Intended to be used after `datasetCreator`, `splitTrainTest` performs an 80/20 random split of the dataset: 80% of the samples are assigned to the training set and 20% to a true held-out test set.
+On the training set, ML housekeeping corrections and filtering are performed.
+Variables are corrected for variant no-calls (NC, '.' genotypes in the VCF file), and variables are filtered for zero variance.
+The output of this command is the files `input_Train.csv` and `input_Test.csv`. `splitTrainTest` has 3 arguments (order matters).
 ```

 splitTrainTest input.csv NC_correction_threshold seed

    input.csv                    -      Input CSV file, output from datasetCreator
    NC_correction_threshold      -      Numeric value between 0 and 1 (Recommended value 0.8).
-No call threshold, setting 0.8 would allow variables with a no call in 80% or more of the samples are filtered out.
-No calls of less than 80% are transformed to a 0 (reference allele).
+No-call threshold, setting 0.8 would allow variables with a no-call in 80% or more of the samples to be filtered out.
+No-calls of less than 80% are transformed to a 0 (reference allele).
    seed                         -      Integer value, set seed for reproducible split

 ```

 #### CMI
 Performs Conditional Mutual Information Maximization Filtering on variant or gene variables.
-Breaks the input dataset into 1000 variable intermediate datasets and selects variables with highest mutual information to pass the filter.
-CMI has 5 agruments (order matters).
+It breaks the input dataset into 1,000-variable intermediate datasets and selects the variables with the highest mutual information to pass the filter. `CMI` has 5 arguments (order matters).
 ```

 CMI input.csv output.csv k seed number_of_clusters

    input.csv               -      Input CSV file
    output.csv              -      Output CSV file
-   k                       -      Integer value, k number of variables to select from each intermediat dataset
+   k                       -      Integer value, k number of variables to select from each intermediate dataset
    seed                    -      Integer value, set seed for reproducible output
    number_of_clusters      -      Integer value, number of cluster for parallelization

 ```

 #### GLM
 Performs Logistic Regression Filtering on variant or gene variables.
-Perfoms a logistic regression with either a Chi-squared or F test to calulate a p-value for association of the feature (predictor variable) with the target (response variable).
-GLM has 6 agruments (order matters).
+Performs a logistic regression with either a Chi-squared or F-test to calculate a p-value for association of the feature (predictor variable) with the target (response variable). `GLM` has 6 arguments (order matters).
 ```

 GLM input.csv output.csv test Pvalue_threshold seed number_of_clusters

    input.csv               -      Input CSV file
    output.csv              -      Output CSV file
    test                    -      'Chisq' or 'F' value.
-'Chisq' performs a chi-squared test of association and 'F' performs an F test.
+'Chisq' performs a chi-squared test of association and 'F' performs an F-test.
    Pvalue_threshold        -      Numeric value between 0 and 1 (recommended value <= 0.1).
 P-value treshold for association test.
 All variables with a p-value less than or equal to threshold will pass the filter.
    seed                    -      Integer value, set seed for reproducible output
    number_of_clusters      -      Integer value, number of cluster for parallelization